carbon-language/carbon-lang/CONTRIBUTING.md

 -   **Prefer upvote to repetition**: One person saying "I don't like this feature" is useful, and that same message with 100 upvotes is extremely useful, but 100 people writing separate messages saying "I don't like this feature" is not.
+Emoji reactions are available in both Discord and GitHub and should be used for this purpose in both.

 It is also okay to do things like ask a question to get clarification about what someone has said or to solicit opinions about various options.
 Just be respectful, and don't drown out other discussion.

 ## Style